MhmRhm/FreshQueue/doc/Article.md

 ## Required Components

-To that end, through an example, I will explain the steps you need to follow to incorporate a benchmarking workflow into your CI/CD pipelines.
-The complete codebase is available at [GitHub](https://github.com/MhmRhm/FreshQueue).
+To that end, I will explain the steps you need to follow to incorporate a benchmarking workflow into your CI/CD pipelines.

 There are many parts involved in a benchmarking pipeline: